E-Yrano/SoonHwanKwon/README.md

 - 👋 Hi, I’m @Y-rano
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python,javascript
 - 🌱 I’m currently learning Python nether.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me email
+- 📫 How to reach me email hardtack6348@gmail.com

 <!---
 Y-rano/Y-rano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.